 4 mm fire opals, simply set and attached to crossed pieces in sterling silver.
 Reminiscent of a wood fire.

 Fire Opal Earrings, in a wisp of smoke

 Fire Opal earrings.
 4mm Fire Opals, simply set in a puff of smoke.

 Dogwood blossoms have a green flower in the center, and implied by the green peridot stones in my Dogwood Pendants.
 However, license can be taken and different colors used.
 In this case, the central flowers are London Blue Topaz.
 The edges are copper, fused the each silver petal using the marriage-of-metal procedure.

 More Dogwood Blossom Earrings....

-The same marriage-of-metal technique is used for the petals, using copper married to sterling silver in these pieces.
-The stones are 5mm clear cubic zirconia and pink tourmalines.
+The same marriage-of-metal technique is used for the petals.
+The colored stones are 5mm clear cubic zirconia and pink tourmalines.